 You can take back a move, or set up the board to play from any point in a game.
-If you're beginning a game and want to set up a special situation, press the S key when SARGON asks if you want a "GAME OR SETUP".
-If you're in the middle of a game, hold down the RUN/STOP key and press RESTORE.
-After adjusting the initial options of screen position and colours if required, type S. If you were already in the middle of a game the board will be displayed just as you left it.
+If you're beginning a game and want to set up a special situation, press the S key when SARGON asks if you want a "GAME OR SETUP:" If you're in the middle of a game, hold down the RUN/STOP key and hit RESTORE then type F1and S. If you were already in the middle of a game the board will be displayed just as you left it.
 The lower left-hand corner will blink.
-That's your signal that you can change the contents of that square, using one of the analysis commands as follows:

-You may move to other squares on the board by using the cursor keys.
+That's your signal that you can change the contents of that square, using one of the analysis commands as follows: You may move to other squares on the board by using the cursor keys.
 These keys will leave the contents of the square unchanged and blink the square into which you have moved.

-To place a piece on a square type in the piece code followed immediately by the colour code and the code indicating whether the piece has been moved.
+To place a piece on a square type in the piece code followed immediately by the color code and the code indicating whether the piece has been moved.
 The piece code is a letter indicating the desired piece.

-K - King B - Bishop Q - Queen N - Knight R - Rook P - Pawn
+K - King B - Bishop

+Q - Queen N - Knight

+R - Rook P - Pawn

-The colour code is a letter indicating the side the piece belongs to:
+The color code is a letter indicating the side the piece belongs to:

-W - White B - Black
+W-White B-Black